 JPEG seems to be the most commonly used format for storing images on our computers.
 JPEG stands for Joint Photographic Expert Group.
 This group first began to surface throughout 1986.
 Photographers were the first to use it.
 At the time, there were far fewer people who used computers and the internet.
 But we now live in a different world.
 The majority of us rely on the internet.
 The JPEG format is widely used by people all over the world.
 It is used to capture and store on a laptop.
-They compress as well as posting JPEG image documents to social networking sites.
-Some people use JPEG files in Word Processing document, while others condense JPEG images before uploading them to the Website.
+They compress as well as post JPEG image documents to social networking sites.
+Some people use JPEG files in Word Processing documents, while others condense JPEG images before uploading them to the Website.

 Image compression has a plethora of benefits.
 Because once we compress pictures, our smartphone, laptop, or just about any webpage ran better.
-Afterwards, the above-mentioned application is outstanding.
+Afterward, the above-mentioned application is outstanding.
 This application is simple to use and provides immediate service.
 This app should be used by everyone to compress images.
 Keep in mind that even before compressing each and every picture on this Webpage, we must have an uncompressed copy of the data.
-When you use image compression on a photograph, you will almost always end up with a tiny file size.
+When you use image compression on a photograph, you will almost always end up with tiny file size.
 This appears to mean that images actually take very little space on the hard drive, iPad, mobile, as well as digital camera card reader, which can be significant if you’re continuing to work with thousands of images in one go.

 Compressed images are often used on the Internet, in which transmission rate is more valuable than money, but they can also create a tremendous difference offline if you really need to return up a large number of picture directories to a computer hard disk.